maggie0002/unofficial-balena-flask-api/README.md

 # unofficial-balena-flask-api

+DEPRECATED.
+This code is now out of date.
+It is instead maintained/used at: https://github.com/LearnersBlock/learners-block/tree/master/controller

 This is a Flask web API to allow a browser to trigger a series of actions on Balena OS devices.

 This is not provided as a thoroughly tested container ready for use, but as example approaches for input and further development.
 Assistance, pull requests or just discussion/input would be welcomed.
 The ongoing development of this is within a private repo as part of a seperate project and is significantly improved.
 When that repo can be made public this notice will be updated.